organiclever/the-organic/apps/organic-lever-web/README.md

 - `test:organic-lever-web:watch`: Run tests in watch mode
 - `clean:organic-lever-web`: Clean build artifacts

+## Testing

+This project uses Vitest for testing.
+Here are the available test commands:

+- `npm run test`: Run tests once
+- `npm run test:watch`: Run tests in watch mode
+- `npm run test:ui`: Run tests with UI
+- `npm run coverage`: Run tests with coverage

+To write tests, create files with the `.test.tsx` or `.test.ts` extension next to the files you want to test.

 ## Contributing

 Please ensure to run tests and linting before submitting pull requests: